bloodbee/website/content/posts/2022-12-27-the-ultimate-travel-companion-with-notion.md

 In summary, the travel planner template we have presented is a practical and effective tool for planning your trip in an organised and stress-free way.
 It allows you to manage everything in one place, customize your travel plan to your needs and easily share your plan with your loved ones.

 If you are interested in this template and would like to know more, please [click here to go to the purchase page](https://notioncanvatemplates.gumroad.com/l/ultimatetravel-notion).
-We hope this template will help you plan your next trip with ease and peace of mind. **Enjoy your trip!**
+We hope this template will help you plan your next trip with ease and peace of mind. **Enjoy your trip!** <i class="fas fa-plane"></i>